 Business Frequently Asked Questions

 Baffled by Brexit?
 Unsure what it means for you or your business?
-Find answers to the most common questions about Britain’s departure from the European Union.
+Find answers to the most common questions here.

 At An Post, we’ve built new digital tools so you can easily complete your sending documentation online or at your local post office.

-From 1 January 2021, the UK will no longer apply the rules of the Single Market and Customs Union.
-This means that any business, regardless of size, who moves goods from, to or through Great Britain will be subject to a range of new customs formalities and other regulatory requirements.
+As of 1 January 2021, the UK no longer applies the rules of the Single Market and Customs Union.
+This means that any business, regardless of size, who moves goods from, to or through Great Britain are subject to a range of new customs formalities and other regulatory requirements.

 Sending to United Kingdom (excl.
 Northern Ireland)